-434-litre boot, quiet 1.5 dCi diesel, distance-ready — the thrifty mid-size for long Montenegro loops.
+434-litre boot, quiet 1.5 dCi diesel, distance-ready, the thrifty mid-size for long Montenegro loops.

 At a glance

-Who is the Renault Megane for?
+Who is this car for?

-Families whose cases wouldn't fit a 208 but who don't need the newer 308's auto gearbox — older generation, bigger boot than most rivals, easier on the wallet.
+Families whose cases wouldn't fit a 208 but who don't need the newer 308's auto gearbox, older generation, bigger boot than most rivals, easier on the wallet.

 - Families of four